 Every icon ships in both SVG and JSX formats, making it easy to drop them into HTML, React, Vue, Figma, or any other framework.
 The collection covers a wide range of Christian symbols: altars, Bibles, bishops, churches, crosses (including Orthodox and Tau), the Trinity, rosaries, sacred hearts, and more.
 Icons are released under the MIT-0 license, meaning they're completely free to use, modify, and redistribute — even commercially — with no attribution required.^2

-- Dimitri also founded Cathopic, the world's largest Catholic image and video stock platform^4
+- Founder of Cathopic, the world's largest Catholic image and video stock platform (63K+ users, launched v4.0 in 2025)^4

 - Inspired by the Heroicons design system, adapted for Christian symbols^1